abirmetya/test_repo/README.md

 # test_repo
 This is a test repo created for git practice.
-The following course of udemy is highly usefull to learn git New files added.
+The following course of udemy is highly usefull to learn git.
+Hello How are you.
+New files added.

 "Learn to master git and GitHub in just one week!
 Learn how to use commits, branches, pull requests, and more!"